 Natasha Slesnick, Founder

-We serve an average of 25-30 youth per day and met the needs of 531 unduplicated youth in 2013.
+We serve up to 65 youth per day and met the needs of 531 unduplicated youth in 2013.
 We believe drop-in centers offer a bridge from the streets to the mainstream beyond outreach alone.
 They are unstructured and provide immediate services, such as food, clothing, showers, laundry, and bus passes.
 We focus on building trust with youth so they are more willing to accept support and resources when they are needed.
 As both service providers and researchers, we use empirically supported interventions based upon theories of human development and social engagement.

 We serve youth between the ages of 14 to 24 who meet the McKinney-Vento Act (2002) definition of homelessness.
 The McKinney- Vento Act (2002) defines homeless youths as those who lack a fixed, regular, and nighttime residence; and includes: I) those who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations; are living in emergency or traditional shelters, ii) have primary nighttime residence that is a public or private place not designed for, or ordinarily used as regular sleeping accommodations for human beings, iii) are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations or similar settings.
 We intervene with youth who are engaged from the streets and who most often do not have the option of returning to a family's home and who do not feel comfortable using shelters or other service programs.